wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - Linux OS - Personally using Ubuntu 24.10, likely other Linux work.
 - Python - Python is installed to `./VENV` does not affect system.
 - LLMs - GGUF format Large Language Models, it will detect parameters.
-- GPU - CUDA/nVidia Only, AMD does'nt expose Shaders/Memory.
+- GPU - CUDA/nVidia Only.
+AMD/Radeon does'nt expose Shaders/Memory.
 - Internet - Libraries and Compile stuff, will install from web.

 ### Usage